theanushakhan/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ - Both ".forEach" and ".map" execute a callback function on an array but ".map" returns a new array whereas ".forEach" does not.

 2. What is the difference between a function and a method?

+- Both functions and methods return values, but methods can only be used by the class they belong to whereas functions can be used anywhere.

 3. What is closure?

+- Closure refers to how accessible an element is, mainly seen in nested functions which predominantely show how functions can look inward for elements but not outward.

 4. Describe the four rules of the 'this' keyword.

+-   1. Window/Global Object Binding.
+	    - From what I understand, this means that "this" is going to look on the outside to find meaning until it can find a hit in a global object.

+	 2. Implicit binding:
+	    - In this case, "this" refers to the instance preceding the dot and it can be whatever, because ultimately it is still implied.

+	 3. New Binding:
+	 - For this one, the "new" keyword creates a new object from a constructor function and "this" refers to the new object created.

+	 4. Explicit binding:
+	- This one is kind of tricky.
+When you use a function like ".call", explicit instructions are given to what "this" can actually refer to as long as a new object is already created or it doesnt know what its referencing.

 5. Why do we need super() in an extended class?

+   - It allows you to add parent functions to a child class.

 ## Project Set up